The Best Renters Insurance for 2020

 Similar to what we mentioned in our post about home insurance, the best renters insurance carriers provide access to an online quote tool.
 Getting a quote is the best way to compare renters insurance prices since it’s the only way you can see how much your unique circumstances will influence the cost of your policy.

 Many first-time purchasers are surprised at how affordable renters insurance can be.
 The amount you pay will depend on factors such as the size of your place and your credit history.
 Another big factor is where you live, as there are large variations in price based on what state you live in.
-But it’s important to remember that, on average, even the very best renters insurance policies are quite affordable.
+But it’s important to remember that, on average, even the best renters insurance policies are affordable.

 A recent study by the Trusted Choice Independent Insurance Agents indicates that the average renter pays $16 per month, while experts at the National Association of Insurance Commissioners suggest you can expect to pay $15 to $30 per month for a typical policy.